 - Anti-corruption and bribery and

 Also, the CSRD is adding additional requirements on:

-- Double materiality concept: Sustainability risk (including climate change) affecting the company + companies’ impact on society and environment
+- Double materiality concept: It includes sustainability risks (like climate change) that affect the company and the company's impact on society and the environment.

 While the EU provides voluntary reporting guidelines for NFRD reports, the CSRD introduces more detailed reporting requirements and requirements to report according to mandatory EU sustainability reporting standards.
 The CSRD reporting will align with the already existing Sustainable Finance Disclosure Regulation and the EU Taxonomy.